Island Peak – 20,305′

-Don’t be mislead by the appellation, the Trekking Peaks of Nepal can certainly offer their share of challenging mountain climbing.
+Don’t be misled by the appellation, the Trekking Peaks of Nepal can certainly offer their share of challenging mountain climbing!
 Mountain Trip offers a range of objectives in a variety of regions in this culturally diverse country.
 All of our expeditions are combined with a trek in to the mountaineering objective and so are also accessible to fit trekkers who might like to join us as we stroll amidst stunning landscapes and sample the rich mountain cultures.

 We love leading trips to the Khumbu region of Nepal, where climbers will have the opportunity to challenge themselves on the 20,305’ (6189m) Imja-tse (Island Peak).
 This is a great choice for those wishing to experience high altitude mountaineering in a dramatic setting.
 One of the world’s great alpine walls, the South Face of the 8,516 meter giant Lhotse, provides a spectacular backdrop to our climb.

 We combine the Island Peak climbing expedition with a trek through the Khumbu region to Everest Base Camp.
 Beginning at the airstrip in Lukla, we will explore the Sherpa trading center of Namche Bazaar and the religious and cultural center of the Tengboche Monastery.